xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 As you can see, there is some duplication here.
 Notably, you can see that `if` statement parsing happens in two rules: `terminated_statement` and `unterminated_statement`.

-This duplication is needed because AWK (being terse language suited for one-liners) need to parse both terminated statement list (`\n` is statement terminator, as well as `';'`)
+This duplication is needed because AWK (being terse language suited for one-liners) need to parse both terminated statement list (with statement terminator being `\n` or `';'`):

 ```awk
 {